robcarver17/skipperman/docs/ideas.md

 - allocate safety boats
+- allow list of boats/dinghies/etc to be reordered
 - report on a volunteer rota
 - import a set of members from WA to populate a list of cadets